wmtorode/mechaffinity/README.md

 - `argoMultiAutoAdjust` : when `true` auto normalize modifiers for the multiplicative model (by adding 1.0 to the modifier before its factored in) instead of directly applying the modifier
 - `tooltipTags` : a list of [PilotTooltipTag](#pilottooltiptag-objects) objects.
 These will be used for tooltips, this can be used for TBAS or for legacy functions of PilotQuirks for PilotFatigue support
 - `addTags` : a list of pilot tags.
 When Quirks are enabled, these tags will be automatically added to any pilot in your roster
+- `tagUpdates`: a list of [TagUpdate](#tageupdate-objects) objects.
+These can be used to roll out updates to existing pilots in the players roster without a save break.

 #### QuirkPool objects